Chapter 5 : The Death Eater's Daughter

 “Ah, good,” Voldemort breathed, his slit nose flaring a little.
 “For women are most important to our cause.
 The pure bloods must breed and multiply the wizarding population” – his snakelike eyes gleamed – “since the Muggles breed like rats and the vermin they are.”

-Soon after my parents’ wedding – at which Nott Sr. and Evan Rosier were the groomsmen – a pureblood baby girl was brought into the world, Daphne Selena Greengrass-Yaxley.
+The August after my parents’ wedding – at which Nott Sr. and Evan Rosier were the groomsmen – a pureblood baby girl was brought into the world, Daphne Selena Greengrass-Yaxley.
 But she only spent one year in the glorious reign of Lord Voldemort.

 One summer night, my father’s master pointed his wand at the infant Harry Potter, kicking aside his dead mother, and all wizardkind knows the consequence.
 The Dark Lord wasn’t heard from for years, while Harry Potter grew up healthy, in the same year as my sister.
+And a year later, suspended in the anxious tension of that peace, on the anniversary of the Dark Lord's fall, I was born, one Halloween night.

 My father missed my birth.
 As my mother labored and two-year old Daphne waited solemnly in the corner, my father’s friend Evan Rosier was being pursued by Aurors.